gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/epa.md

 - ePAs may not have a document attached, unless the provider uploads extra cliunical documentation or the PA form.
 This is not required.
 - ePAs will not have a DX code associated with it unless the provider includes it any submitted additional clinical documentation.
     -  DX code is NOT required for ePAs as the provider attests that they are treating the member for a FDA approved diagnosis for the medication.
     -  In your notes under "DX", please indicate this when working with ePAs.
+- When placing approvals on the ePAs and ensure that the approval duration, daily dose units and quantity dispensed are updated from what is sent over on the ePA.
+We are seeing that the quantities coming over are not the actual quantities being asked for